deltanode/File-Organizer/README.md

 # fileCleaner
-It is a Automated file Organizer
+> `fileCleaner` is script that organises files in a directory into subdirectories based on the files' extensions.

 # Usage
 Simply run it using: